-In this entire section, "respondent enterprises" include interpolated enterprises, i.e., after application of the constant sample for the question concerned.
+In this entire section, "respondent enterprises" include interpolated enterprises (if any7), i.e., after application of the constant sample for the question concerned.
 By extension, "respondent enterprises" will be used to designate the aggregation of enterprises responding to at least one question, as defined above.

-2.4.3.1. - Primary aggregation of results
+2.4.3.1.1. - Primary aggregation of results

-Primary aggregation consists in calculating the weighted averages of individual responses within each primary stratum.
+Primary aggregation consists in calculating the weighted averages of individual responses within each primary stratum (a sector \times size pair).
+"Individual" here denotes a respondent enterprise.
 The weighting coefficient is a datum supplied by the enterprise.
-The coefficient is based on (1) workforce size for questions on past and expected workforce size and on hiring problems, and (2) turnover (total, by project category, or by customer category) for the other questions.
+The coefficient is based on workforce size for questions on past and expected workforce size, and on sales for questions on the general business outlook, cash-flow position, settlement times, and late payments.